RutronikSystemSolutions/RDK3_Documents/README.md

 - The default keys [are needed only if your demo came to you already provisioned by Rutronik]

+- The Secure Policy Configurator for provisioning if ModusToolbox 3.2 is used in Windows OS.

 For technical documents such as schematics, PCB layout, etc., please go to this GitHub directory: